dunhamsteve/aoc2022/README.md

 This went smoothly.
 I used Lean's parsec for this one.
 We'll see what I do on the rust side when I get to it.

+On the Rust side, I wrote a quick little recursive parser.
+I thought the comparison would be easier with cons lists, but it made everything else messier.
+I got to learn about Box and realize most of my stuff to date was on stack.

 **Day 14**

 Day 14 went fairly smoothly.
 I ended up just using a hashmap for the grid so I wouldn't have to figure out sizing.
 It was fast enough.